NIH-NICHD-Ecosystem/.github/profile/README.md

 <p><b> The NICHD Ecosystem Use Case Library tracks user stories, use cases, and efforts to improve capabilities across the ecosystem.</b></br>
 NICHD ecosystem <b>user stories</b> are recorded based on user needs sourced from across the organization.
 These stories are used to initiate <b>efforts</b> to fulfill user requirements.
 Each effort is described by one or more <b>use cases</b>, using Unified Modeling Language (UML) informed by User-Centered Design best practices.

 * [User Stories](https://github.com/NIH-NICHD-Ecosystem/UserStories/blob/main/README.md) allows you to browse by user-reported needs.
-* [Use Cases](https://github.com/NIH-NICHD-Ecosystem/UseCases/blob/main/README.md) allows you to browse by formalized system-actor interaction requirements.
 * [Efforts](https://github.com/NIH-NICHD-Ecosystem/Efforts/blob/main/README.md) allows you to browse by efforts undertaken to implement functionality for ecosystem users.
 <br/>